wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/choosing-an-enterprise-instant-messaging-solution.md

 If users are not given formal guidance on which services to use, they may turn to insecure methods of communication, such as SMS.

-Regulated industries and public sector organizations may have additional strictures to comply with, including the need to audit communications between staff, or respond to [Freedom of Information](https://ico.org.uk/for-organizations/guide-to-freedom-of-information/) requests.
+Regulated industries and public sector organizations may have additional strictures to comply with, including the need to audit communications between staff, or respond to information requests.
 If data is held within IM applications that don't permit enterprise audit, you may be unable to comply.

 ---